-Elise is a junior and assistant editor of the News section.
-This is her second year on the Gazette staff.
+Elise is a senior and Co-editor-in-chief.
+This is her third year on the Gazette staff.

 Anna Marie Gonzalez